giddie/devshell-docker/README.md

 # Usage

-* Create a `.local` directory in the project I'm working on, and copy this template into `.local/devshell`.
+* Create a `.local` directory in the project root, and copy this template into `.local/devshell`.
 * Set the `project_name` in the `devshell` script.
 This determines the name of the docker image and volume.
 * Create a `.local/bin` directory and add it to `PATH` with a `.envrc`